Taking Steps Towards Change Starts Here

 Step Two: Create

-Meaningful change is a journey, one that doesn’t stop after making the commitment.
+Meaningful change is a journey that doesn’t stop after making the commitment.

-It is now time to put the plan into action and create a safe and inclusive workplace for women.
+It is now time to put the plan into action and create a safe and inclusive workplace for everyone.
 Keep your plan close by so you don’t lose sight of your goals.
-We Are Trades recommends to start with the most common barriers for women in the skilled trades such as facilities and equipment, professional practices and behaviours.
+We Are Trades recommends to start with the most common barriers for underrepresented genders in the skilled trades such as facilities and equipment, professional practices and behaviours.
 Concentrating on a few strong actions will allow the workplace to transform one step at a time.

 Everyone works best when their workspace, gear, and equipment are safe.
 Take a close look at your equipment and facilities, and ask what’s safe and what’s not.
 Safe and inclusive workplaces include: